Skip to main content

 How many lakes have yellow bass?

-yellow bass are found in 8 lakes across Minnesota and Wisconsin, 8 in Minnesota and 0 in Wisconsin.
+yellow bass are found in 9 graded lakes: 9 in Minnesota.
 The average water quality grade of lakes with yellow bass is F (Very Poor).

 What are the best lakes for yellow bass?

-The best yellow bass lakes by water quality are Clear Lake, Budd Lake, George Lake, Hall Lake, Sisseton Lake.
+The best yellow bass lakes by water quality are Clear Lake, Budd Lake, Mud Lake, George Lake, Hall Lake.
 These lakes have the highest water quality grades among all lakes where yellow bass have been documented by state DNR surveys.

 What other fish are found with yellow bass?